hadarsonego/vagrant_nginx_chef/README.md

 #How the whole thing work?!

-Let me explain before we starting the step by step
+Let me give you a quick brief about the tools we use
 ---

 **We use 4 main tools for this solution**